miklevin/MikeLev.in/_posts/2025-01-22-amazon-manufacturer-disintermediation.md

 ---
 title: Amazon + Manufacturer Disintermediation & The Shopify Squeeze
 permalink: /futureproof/amazon-manufacturer-disintermediation/
 description: The article discusses the challenges facing niche sellers in the e-commerce landscape, particularly the squeeze between Amazon and the manufacturers who are increasingly selling directly to consumers.
-The author explores the concept of disintermediation and the role of Shopify in this context.
-The author also discusses the importance of adding value to products and services to differentiate from competitors and the role of technology in helping businesses compete in the digital age.
+I explore the concept of disintermediation and the role of Shopify in this context.
+I also discusses the importance of adding value to products and services to differentiate from competitors and the role of technology in helping businesses compete in the digital age.
 layout: post
 sort_order: 1
 ---